-We have a team of eight people currently on our board of trustees.
+We have a team of eleven people currently on our board of trustees.
 The trustees meet every other month to discuss progress, make strategic decisions, oversee safeguarding and to hold the management team to account.

 Helen Attree – Trustee